belzecue/vpainter2/README.md

 `'\` - Changes brush hardness/softness.
 Might be different on your keybord depending on your region, but these keys are right under square brackets `[ ]`

-More information for tools and features will come later.
-Any critical bugs - open an issue case.

 ## Usage
 ![image](https://github.com/user-attachments/assets/929d4f3d-52b2-4c4d-a849-ea56cad85463)